We are communications experts.

-Our team has more than 100 years of experience combined in public relations, TV, and radio broadcasting, print journalism, media training, and social media.
+Our team has experience in public relations, print journalism, and media training.
 We pride ourselves on being able to create written and multimedia pieces that capture the vibrancy of our campus, while telling the UWG story for a variety of audiences.

 We lead media relations.